 The political deadlock and the dire economic situation in Venezuela had a devastating impact on the humanitarian situation in the country.
 Malnutrition, famine, and considerable shortages of food and medicines continued to hit the majority of Venezuelans.
-More than 21% of the population (7 million people) suffers from malnutrition, including some 280,000 children at risk of death; 25% survive on humanitarian assistance, 90% live under the poverty line.
+According to UN Agencies, more than 21% of the population (7 million people) suffers from malnutrition, including some 280,000 children at risk of death; 25% survive on humanitarian assistance, 90% live under the poverty line.

-2. EU action - key focus areas: The key focus areas for the EU are:

-- Strengthening democracy;

-- Protecting civil society space and Human Rights Defenders (HRDs);

-- Promoting gender equality.

-3. EU bilateral political engagement: In spite of a difficult context, the EU has not spared its efforts to maintain a dialogue with the authorities, in particular to voice its concerns with regard to the human rights situation and democratic challenges the country faces.
+- 2. EU action key focus areas: The key focus areas for the EU are: - Strengthening democracy; - Protecting civil society space and Human Rights Defenders (HRDs); - Promoting gender equality. - 3.
+EU bilateral political engagement: In spite of a difficult context, the EU has not spared its efforts to maintain a dialogue with the authorities, in particular to voice its concerns with regard to the human rights situation and democratic challenges the country faces.
 The EU has continued to use its policy tools to encourage the authorities to take concrete steps to address the challenges that affect all Venezuelans.

 The EU has also maintained an open dialogue with other political forces and civil society organisations, as it believes that Venezuela's problems, including in the area of human rights, can only be overcome if all stakeholders decide to unite their efforts.
 The EU's main priorities are to support the strengthening of democracy, rule of law and fundamental freedoms, protection of civil society space and human rights defenders.
+The International Contact Group should be highlighted as the main contribution from the EU to enhance a peaceful solution of the political impasse.